Frank3W/simplemath/README.md

     sys.exit(hello())
 ```

-- If the function takes parameters from `sys.args`, then corresponding CLI command created will follow; see [hello.py](simplemath/hello.py) for an simple implemented by `click`.
+- If the function takes parameters from `sys.args`, then corresponding CLI command created will follow; see [hello.py](simplemath/hello.py) for an simple implemented by package `click`.

 ### \_\_main\_\_ file